 If the entire house is buzzing with activity and excitement, don’t expect your toddler to be capable of going to sleep.
 Instead, make sure that what you do helps your kid wind down slowly.
 Create a half an hour routine before going to bed that repeats every day.

 Help your toddler have a bath and allow him or her to choose the pajamas for nighttime.
-Also, allow the choice of a stuffed animal or a blanket your child loves.
+Also, allow the choice of a stuffed animal or a blanket your child loves, like a dinosaur toddler bedding set or any theme that matches their interests.
 That will offer a sense of comfort during the night.

 You can sing lullabies or read fairy tales to your toddler before bedtime, but stick to a routine here, as well.
 Choose several songs you will sing or a specific time during which you will read.
 With time, your toddler will begin to appreciate this pleasant routine.

 A few things should never be in your toddler’s room.
 For instance, never install a TV in there, and take away any smartphone, iPad, or other devices that the child might use to entertain himself or herself.
 All these provide stimulation that will surely prevent sleep from happening.

 Your toddler will sleep well if his or her room is well ventilated, dark, and cool enough.
 You could leave a night light, but make sure that it’s dim enough.
 It is preferable to sleep in darkness, but if your child becomes fearful, you could reach such a compromise.